compomics/searchgui/resources/Comet/README.txt

-2016/01/07
+2016/01/22

-Comet version "2015.02 rev. 4".
+Comet version "2015.02 rev. 5".
 This is a maintenance release of Comet. http://comet-ms.sourceforge.net

-- Additional parsing changes for better MGF support.
-- pepXML output:  correct "mod_cterm_mass" value and escape special characters in "spectrumNativeID" values.
+- pepXML output:  correctly report modified_peptide string; previously missing static modifications and case where terminal mod strings were not encoded
+- MGF file parsing: fix how fragment masses are adjusted when their fragment ion charge states are present.
+- RAW file parsing: update MSToolkit to not report warning of unknown tokens 't' and 'E'.

 Comet is an open source MS/MS database search engine released under the Apache 2.0 license.